marklogic/entity-services/entity-services-examples/README.md

 This directory contains some examples.
 This is a script to the creation/validation of the first one.

-To set up or re-configure examples, simply run

-`gradle mlDeploy`

-## Scenario 1, a Race entity type model.
+There are several kinds of code here in the examples directory.

+* A QConsole workspace `races-qc.xml` contains XQuery scripting to work with the Entity Services API.
+* Examples of code that has been generated and edited are in directories under
+ * `src/main/ml-config`
+ * `src/main/ml-modules`
+ * `src/main/ml-schemas`
+* Java Applications, with source under `src/main/java` demonstrate use of the Data Movement SDK for an entity services toolchain.

+When you run `gradle entity-services-examples:mlDeploy` *from the parent project directory* these artifacts will be deployed to a MarkLogic server.
+To change the location of the deployment edit `entity-services-examples/gradle.properties`

+## A Model for Races, Runs, and Runners

-This entity type model is very simple, but has some test data associated with it and demonstrate the various aspects of this feature.
+This entity type model is very simple.
+It comes complete with some source data, a model, but has some test data associated with it and demonstrate the various aspects of this feature.

 ### Step 1 load `data/entity-types/simple-race.json` and instance data.

-EA-3 TODO
+To run a Java Application that loads all entity types, instance data, and reference data simply run

+When you run `gradle entity-services-examples:run` *from the parent project directory*

 There are examples in Java using the MarkLogic Data Movement SDK to load both entity type documents and instance data.